meap158/ComfyUI-GPU-temperature-protection/README.md

 Nvidia GPU

 ## Installation
+You can install this custom node in two ways:

+- The first (recommended) way is to search for "GPU temperature protection" in ComfyUI Manager and install it from there.

-- To install this custom node for ComfyUI, clone the repository using Git or download it, and then copy the node files to: ComfyUI\custom_nodes\ComfyUI-GPU-temperature-protection
+- Alternatively, you can clone the repository using Git or download it, and then simply copy the node files to: `ComfyUI\custom_nodes\ComfyUI-GPU-temperature-protection`.
 ```
 https://github.com/meap158/ComfyUI-GPU-temperature-protection.git
 ```

 ## Setting